 Grant funding will also go towards three express routes from Folsom to downtown Sacramento during peak commute hours with the goal of decreasing commute times and reducing congestion on local freeways.

-missed our last bulletin, SacRT is embarking on a major redesign of its transit network.
+For those who missed our last bulletin, SacRT is embarking on a major redesign of its transit network.
 Over the next year, SacRT will be developing a new network of bus routes based on community input and data analysis.
 The goal is to provide an updated transit network that reflects current travel patterns and features i

 mproved connectivity.
 There will be a number of opportunities for residents to provide their input to SacRT moving forward.
 Take a look at SacRT Forward’s webpage (http://www.sacrt.com/apps/sacrtforward/) to see how you can be involved.

-and Lyft!
+Look out Uber and Lyft!
 Did you know there is a new rideshare competitor in the Sacramento Region?
 SacRT has launched a new program that will allow riders to request a bus to come straight to their location and drop them off at another location in the area.
 Riders will use an app to request the ride with a flat fee of $2.75 with discount rates for seniors, students and those with disabilities.